 How do I know my child will be safe at GradeBusters?

-All the staff working at GradeBusters have been checked through the Criminal Record Bureau.
+All the staff working at GradeBusters have been checked through the Disclosure and Barring Service.
 The heart of GradeBusters philosophy is to enrich and raise students’ self-esteem the minute they enter onto our premises.
 As this is at the fore front of our mission, we take great pride in attending to pupils’ individual needs whether it be assisting them with drinks of water if they are thirsty or meeting their academic potential.
 If required, our ‘front of house’ staff will contact you immediately via telephone if they have any concerns about your child.